Joint pain seminar is planned

-Lake Norman Regional Medical Center is hosting a free On Demand online seminar entitled, “Joint Pain Treatment Options.”
-The seminar is scheduled for July 12 from 12:30-1:30 p.m.
+Lake Norman Regional Medical Center is hosting a free On Demand online seminar, “Joint Pain Treatment Options,” on July 12 from 12:30-1:30 p.m.

 If you’re suffering from stiff, painful joints, even small tasks can feel like monumental challenges.
 If joint pain is keeping you from doing things you love, and medication is no longer working to relieve the pain, it may be time to consider joint replacement.

-Visit the events tab at LNRMC.com for more information and to register attendance online.
-A link will be emailed to your separately for Google Meet.
-For more information regarding the hospital’s orthopedic service line, visit www.lnrmc.com/orthopedic-services.
+Visit the events tab at LNRMC.com for details and to register online.
+A link will be emailed separately for Google Meet.
+For details about services, visit www.lnrmc.com/orthopedic-services.